timholy/SnoopCompile.jl/docs/src/snoopi.md

     Note that this forces you to update your precompile directives as you modify your package, which may or may not be desirable.

+The statements appear in the precompile file in order of inference time, with the first methods taking the longest to precompile.
+If you find that some precompile directives are ineffective (they appear in a new `@snoopi` despite being precompiled) and their inference time is substantial, sometimes a bit of manual investigation of the callees can lead to insights.
+For example, you might be able to introduce a precompile in a dependent package) that can mitigate the total time.

 ## Producing precompile directives manually

 While this "automated" approach is often useful, sometimes it makes more sense to